 Chelsea explores theories of fashion and glass in relation to consumer culture by focusing on women, gender, image, and memory.
 One of the challenges she faced initially to create wearable glass was developing a technique that followed the form of the female body.
 She now makes customized outfits for a varied clientele.

 Chelsea also creates unique sculptures with ribbons and threads of glass woven and fused into beautiful silhouettes which are for sale in the WMODA Studio Collection gallery along with her fused glass panels of mermaids and other ocean-themed subjects.
 Exploring the beauty of Florida seascapes has been the inspiration for many of Chelsea’s recent glass art commissions.

 One of Chelsea’s latest commissions was to make a customized glass top for Rhanu, our mermaid in residence, which was inspired by her whale shark tail.
-The mermaid’s top made its debut at the Fantasy, Fashion & Fun in the Fired Arts event held at WMODA on January 16 to launch Fort Lauderdale Art & Design Week.
+The mermaid’s top made its debut at the Fantasy, Fashion & Fun in the Fired Arts event held at WMODA in January 2021 launch Fort Lauderdale Art & Design Week.

 Chelsea uses her teaching expertise to inspire others to experience the joy of creating glass art.
 At her workshops, she demonstrates a huge variety of techniques for making fused and kiln formed glass.
 Classes at WMODA have ranged from making fabulous Mardi Gras masks to menorahs for Hanukkah.